 We have determined beneficial ownership in accordance with the rules of the SEC.
 Under these rules, beneficial ownership includes any shares of common stock as to which the individual or entity has sole or shared voting power or investment power.
 Unless otherwise indicated below, to our knowledge the persons and entities named in the table have sole voting and sole investment power with respect to all shares that they beneficially owned, subject to community property laws where applicable.
-We have deemed shares of common stock subject to options that are currently exercisable or exercisable within 60 days of May 10, 2024 to be outstanding and to be beneficially owned by the person holding the option for the purpose of computing the percentage ownership of that person but have not treated them as outstanding for the purpose of computing the percentage ownership of any other person.
+We have deemed shares of common stock subject to options that are currently exercisable or exercisable within 60 days of December 31, 2023 to be outstanding and to be beneficially owned by the person holding the option for the purpose of computing the percentage ownership of that person but have not treated them as outstanding for the purpose of computing the percentage ownership of any other person.

-Applicable percentage ownership before the offering and concurrent private placement is based on an aggregate of 26,317,633 shares of common stock (which includes 1,938,287 shares of unvested restricted common stock) deemed to be outstanding as of May 10, 2024, after giving effect to the automatic conversion of all 189,613,384 shares of our convertible preferred stock into 22,146,816 shares of common stock immediately prior to the completion of this offering and the concurrent private placement.
+Applicable percentage ownership before the offering is based on an aggregate of 187,178,546 shares of common stock (which includes 19,144,717 shares of restricted common stock) deemed to be outstanding as of December 31, 2023, after giving effect to the automatic conversion of all outstanding shares of convertible preferred stock into shares of common stock immediately prior to the completion of this offering, and assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.

-Applicable percentage ownership after the offering and concurrent private placement is based on 35,376,457 shares of common stock to be outstanding immediately after the completion of this offering and the concurrent private placement (assuming no exercise of the underwriters' option to purchase additional shares).
+Applicable percentage ownership after the offering is based on shares of common stock assumed to be outstanding immediately after the completion of this offering (assuming the sale of shares of common stock in this offering and no exercise of the underwriters' option to purchase additional shares).